William Augustus Bowles

-William Augustus Bowles (1763–1805), also known as Estajoca, was a Maryland soldier and adventurer.
-Seeing action as a Loyalist during the Revolutionary War, Bowles later formed an alliance with the Muscogee people and attempted to establish an independent indigenous American state with British support.
+William Augustus Bowles (c.
+1763 – c.
+1805) was an American-born military officer and adventurer.
+Born in Frederick County, Maryland, Bowles was commissioned into the Maryland Loyalists Battalion at the rank of ensign, seeing action during the American Revolutionary War, including the 1781 siege of Pensacola.
+He subsequently established an alliance with the Muscogee and founded the State of Muskogee.
+In 1803, Bowles was betrayed and handed over to the Spanish, who imprisoned him in Morro Castle, where he died two years later.

-American Revolutionary War
+Early life

 Some sources give his date of birth as 1764.
-Bowles was born in Frederick County, Maryland, and joined the Maryland Loyalist Battalion at the age of thirteen with the junior officer rank of Ensign, travelling with the battalion when it was ordered to form part of the garrison of Pensacola, Florida.
+Bowles was born in Frederick County, Maryland, and joined the Maryland Loyalist Battalion at the age of thirteen with the junior officer rank of ensign, travelling with the battalion when it was ordered to form part of the garrison of Pensacola, Florida.
 Upon arrival, Bowles resigned his commission, and left the fortification, where he was captured by Muscogee raiders and brought back to one of their settlements.

 While he was living with the Creek Tribe, a Spanish expeditionary force mustered and began to lay siege to British forts along the Gulf Coast.
 Bowles convinced the Creeks to support the British garrison stationed in Pensacola against the invading Spanish force, but the garrison surrendered when the powder magazine at the fortress was hit by artillery fire from a Spanish warship.
 The survivors of the garrison were taken as prisoners of war, but Bowles escaped into the wilderness with his Creek allies.
 This occurred May 9, 1781, when Bowles was either 16 or 17 years old.

 After this battle, he was reinstated in the British Army and went to the Bahamas.
 After a few months there, the Governor of the Bahamas, Lord Dunmore, sent Bowles back among the Muscogee with a mission to establish a trading house among them.
 Bowles established a trading post along the Chattahoochee River.
-He would marry two wives, one Cherokee and the other a daughter of the Hitchiti Muscogee chieftain, William Perryman, and used this union as the basis for his claim to exert political influence among the Muscogee, later styling himself "Director General of the Muskogee Nation".
+He married two wives, one Cherokee and the other a daughter of the Hitchiti Muscogee chieftain, William Perryman, and used this union as the basis for his claim to exert political influence among the Muscogee, later styling himself "Director General of the Muskogee Nation".
 Interracial marriages were common among the Seminoles and Muscogee according to historian James Leitch Wright, but historian Kevin Mulroy disagrees strongly with Wright's contention.